tresorsawasawa/math_magicians/README.md

 - `git clone https://github.com/andersonlebon/math-magicians.git`
 - `cd math-magicians`
-- > `npm install` > This command will download all the dependancies of the project
+- `npm install` To download all the dependancies of the project
 - Use `npm start` to run the app in live server

 ## Test

 For tracking linter errors locally you need to follow these steps:

-- After cloning the project you need to run this command
+- After cloning the project make sure you have run this command

   > `npm install`
-  > This command will download all the dependancies of the project

 - For tracking the linter errors in HTML file run: